|Rock County Central Labor Council, AFL-CIO|

 AFL-CIO Now Blog -- Recent News Stories

-Jobs numbers released this morning show workers continue to suffer the negative effects of a global economy where the rules are written to keep wages low.
-The U.S. economy added 173,000 jobs in August and unemployment was 5.1%, down from July's 5.3%, according to figures released this morning by the U.S. Bureau of Labor Statistics.
+The U.S. economy added 142,000 jobs in September and unemployment was unchanged at 5.1%, remaining at the same rate as the month before, according to figures released this morning by the U.S. Bureau of Labor Statistics.

 © AFL-CIO.
 All rights reserved.